s-r-e-e-r-a-j/IpShifter/README.md

 - **Browser Proxy:** Make sure that your browser or application is configured to use `127.0.0.1:9050` as the SOCKS proxy so that the traffic is routed through the Tor network.

-- **Infinite Mode:** If you set the number of rotations to `0`, the script will run indefinitely and continuously rotate your IP.
+- **Infinite Mode:** If you set the number of Ip Change to `0`, the Tool will run indefinitely and continuously Change your IP.

 - **System Permissions:** The Tool will require `sudo` privileges to install Tor and other dependencies.
 You may need to provide your password when prompted.